ltrgoddard/thesis/temp.markdown

 global financial markets.[^269] He explained this decision to Riley as
 follows:

-> The sentimentalism is so hopelessly *irrelevant*: Chaloner is the
+> \singlespacing The sentimentalism is so hopelessly *irrelevant*:
-> worst, and his last piece is an enormity of feeble-mindedness, modish
+> Chaloner is the worst, and his last piece is an enormity of
-> & inert.
-He may think that the paragraph I added below (to ‘fill up
+> feeble-mindedness, modish & inert.
+He may think that the paragraph I
-> space’) was intended as ‘ironic contrast’, but its confident & level
+> added below (to ‘fill up space’) was intended as ‘ironic contrast’,
-> claim to be firmly talking about the real world will steam-roller our
+> but its confident & level claim to be firmly talking about the real
-> lyric adolescent’s flabby little soul into a faint stain on the
+> world will steam-roller our lyric adolescent’s flabby little soul into
-> tarmac.
+> a faint stain on the tarmac.

 \noindent Prynne here flies in the face of his own *paean* to ‘the inter-modifying force of open *argument*’: his implicit riposte to